UCL/ucl_software_carpentry/sql/sql.md

 ***Exercise***

-* Write a query that returns all of the data in the plots table, sorted alphabetically by plot type and then (within each plot type), in descending order of the plot ID.
+* Write a query that returns all of the data in the plots table, sorted alphabetically by plot type and then (within each plot type) in descending order of the plot ID.

 ---